Living arrangements

 The Microcensus Labour Force Survey (sample survey) provides information on the living arrangements of the population in private households.
 The Register-based Census / Register-based Labour Market Statistics (administrative data) also provide data on persons living in institutional households and homeless persons (i.e. those who have a so-called residence confirmation in the Central Population Register).
 The publication of the Microcensus Labour Force Survey refers to the previous year, that of the Register-based Labour Market Statistics to the year before that.

 S: STATISTICS AUSTRIA, Labour Force Survey (micro census), average of all weeks of a year.
-Compiled on 17 March 2023. – Data derived from fewer than 6 000 projected persons are random data.
-Data from fewer than 3 000 projected persons cannot be interpreted statistically. - The definition of 'family' used here corresponds to the concept of a nuclear family (partner, child, mother or father in single-parent families).
+Compiled on 19 March 2024. – Data derived from fewer than 6 000 projected persons are random data.
+Data from fewer than 3 000 projected persons cannot be interpreted statistically. – The definition of 'family' used here corresponds to the concept of a nuclear family (partner, child, mother or father in single-parent families).
 This family concept only includes persons living in the same household.

-Date PDF download
+Date Title PDF download

 2022-03-18 file Number of private households exeeded the 4 million mark in 2021